Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Findings from studies employing various study designs are used to support a given summary.
 The strongest design is the randomized controlled trial, although it is impractical to conduct such a trial addressing every question in the field of screening.
 For each summary of evidence statement, the associated strength of study designs is listed.
 There are five study designs that are generally used in judging the evidence.
 In order of strength of design, the five levels are as follows:

 Descriptive uncontrolled studies on the basis of the experience of individual physicians, hospitals, and non–population-based registries may yield useful information.
 The performance characteristics of various detection tests, such as sensitivity, specificity, and PPVs are generally first reported in such descriptive studies.
 The first evidence that screening may be successful is an increase in the incidence of early cancers and a decreased incidence of late-stage metastatic cancers (stage shift); later, a reduction in deaths may occur.
-These descriptive studies do not establish efficacy because of the absence of an appropriate control group and because they do not address the question whether early initiation of treatment affects patient outcomes (refer to the Potential Benefits and Harms section of this summary for more information about the Japanese neuroblastoma screening program).
+These descriptive studies do not establish efficacy because of the absence of an appropriate control group and because they do not address the question whether early initiation of treatment affects patient outcomes (for more information about the Japanese neuroblastoma screening program, see the Potential Benefits and Harms section).

-The opinions of authorities may be useful, but may suffer the same weaknesses described earlier (refer to the Scientific Basis for Summary Development section of this summary for PDQ's position regarding clinical practice guidelines).
+The opinions of authorities may be useful, but may suffer the same weaknesses described earlier.
+For PDQ's position regarding clinical practice guidelines, see the Scientific Basis for Summary Development section.

 Simulation Models